Vespidian/PimGame/README.md

 + F unfreezes all objects
 + R to unfreeze object you are pointing at
 + E to rotate held object
-+ Right click to freeze item in place, and release click to let go of object.
++ Right click to freeze item in place
 ### Impulse Gun
 + Used to add a sudden force onto objects in the direction you are looking.
 + Will also unfreeze objects.